ionet-official/iointel/README.md

 # IO Intelligence Agent Framework

 > [!IMPORTANT]
-> Beta Warning!
-This project is under rapid development, might not be suitable for production use!
+> **Beta Notice:** This project is in rapid development and may not be stable for production use.

 This repository provides a flexible system for building and orchestrating **agents** and **workflows**.
 It offers two modes: